jonathanhliu21/BikeDashboardPlus/docs/pages/usage.md

 # How to use your Bike Dashboard

+If you have not installed Bike Dashboard, [go here](/docs/pages/make_yourself.md).

 There are 2 modes to the Bike Dashboard: Bike mode, and server mode.
 Bike mode is the mode that you set when you are actually riding your bike.
 The OLED display will display time, speed, etc., and you are able to track your route.
 Server Mode sets up a server where you can configure your Bike Dashboard and where you can view the maps of your tracked routes.

+To turn the Bike Dashboard on, power on your Raspberry Pi and wait 30 seconds to 1 minute to let it boot up.

+To turn it off, press button 2 on the central unit (the one wired to BCM pin 18 on the RPi).

 ## Bike Mode
 The Bike Dashboard automatically goes into Bike Mode when it boots up.